jiayihoffman/jiayihoffman.github.io/_posts/2025-04-05-MapTools-User.md

 * Greek Grid with EGSA87 Datum
 * Singapore TM with SVY21 Datum

+For a complete list of datums supported by MapTools, please refer to this [file](/assets/all_datums.txt).

 ## MapTools Features
 ### Coordinates Conversion
 The Coordinates Conversion feature allows you to convert coordinates among different formats, coordinate systems, and datums.
 You can input coordinates manually or use your current location.